 The Texas Legislature established the Texas Department of Agriculture (TDA) in 1907.
 The agency's key objectives are to promote production agriculture, consumer protection, economic development and healthy living.
 The agriculture commissioner oversees the agency and is elected every four years.
-The current commissioner, Todd Staples, was first elected in 2006 and re-elected to a second term in 2010.
+The current commissioner, Sid Miller, was elected in 2014.

 TDA is a diversified state agency that provides value-added services through our regulatory and marketing and initiatives.
 TDA is headquartered in Austin and has five regional service offices, two sub-offices, three laboratories and five livestock export facilities.